Customized quantum annealing schedules

 The most common quantum annealing devices are built using superconducting flux qubits~\cite{Mooij1999}, where the quantum states are characterized by persistent currents that flow in opposite directions, which are then mapped to binary spin variables~\cite{Kaminsky2004}.
 The interactions between the qubits are mediated by tunable coupler circuits~\cite{Harris2009,Harris2010,Weber2017}, which in essence are similar to the flux qubits but are operated in a different regime.
 These superconducting circuits are multi-level quantum systems and are controlled via magnetic fluxes that thread their loops.
 This high-dimensional physical \emph{circuit model} representation is then mapped to a low-dimensional, low-energy subspace to implement an effective representation of a transverse-field Ising problem of interacting qubits, i.e., the \emph{qubit model}.
 Therefore, it is essential to have methods and tools to map the circuit model onto the qubit model (and specific Ising instance) that is desired.
 Such tools provide the translation between the control of magnetic fluxes at the circuit level to that of control of the coefficients of the qubit model Hamiltonian, i.e., the coefficients of the various Pauli operators (henceforth called ``Pauli schedules"), which can then be used to design circuit fluxes that implement a given customized annealing schedule.

 Here, in Sec.~\ref{sec:circ-to-ising} we use the Schrieffer-Wolff (SW) transformation~\cite{Bravyi2011} to map circuits onto effective qubit models, and find the Pauli schedules (see also Ref.~\cite{Consani2020}).
 A drawback of this method is that its computational cost scales exponentially with the system size.
-Therefore, we develop approximations that are accurate enough for implementation but scale linearly with the system size.
-We then provide numerical and approximate recipes for finding circuit fluxes that implement a given custom Pauli schedule in Sec.~\ref{sec:ising-to-circ}.
+Therefore, we introduce and develop a pairwise-SW approximation that is practical for implementation, specially considering experimental control and parameter imperfections, but scales linearly with the system size.
+Based on this approach, we then provide numerical and approximate recipes for finding circuit fluxes that implement a given custom Pauli schedule in Sec.~\ref{sec:ising-to-circ}.
 Finally, in Sec.~\ref{sec:examples} we demonstrate these capabilities by finding annealing schedules for a set of problems of interest, where the use of customized schedules is beneficial.
 We provide all these tools and methods in an open-source codebase for use by the community~\cite{code}.